BigSpice/TitanFall-2-Skin-Modding/README.md

 # TitanFall 2 Visual Modding
 Various Resources for Skin and Model Making in Titanfall 1 & 2.
-This Repo will have the provided guides and downloads you'll need to make skins or even just download them.
+This Repo will have the provided guides and downloads you'll need to make skins and models or even just download them.
 <br>
  <h2 align="center" >PLEASE READ THE WIKI FOR TIPS AND INFORMATION ON MODDING</h2>